Digging through 2D densely-packed coarse granular media as a critical phenomenon: Results and Discussion

+In comparison to the numerical digger, the automated digger randomizes its digging direction $\Theta$ and makes quasi-static push attempts, by a microcomputer, which is similar to the random displacements of the numerical digger.
+Besides, even though we automated the digger by periodically assigning a random digging direction to it, which involves rotations, the average heading angle of the automated digger is still at $\Theta = 0$ degrees, which is consistent with the numerical algorithm.

-The system configurations before and after the automated digger moved by a distance comparable to its size are shown in Fig. \ref{fig:Exp_cylinder_Microbit_N50moved}(a) and Fig. \ref{fig:Exp_cylinder_Microbit_N50moved}(b), respectively.
-Unlike the results of the manually-operated digger, as shown in Fig. \ref{fig:Exp_cylinder_N50moved} and for the numerical autonomous digger in Fig. \ref{fig:Simu_N50moved}, whose heading angle is limited to around $\theta = 0$ degrees, the automated digger explores the full angular range from $-90$ degrees to $90$ degrees in front of it.
-This results in a wider spatial distribution of relocated particles and a more scattered trajectory.
+The system configurations with $\phi_{2D} \approx 0.762$, $0.686$, and $0.610$ before and after the automated digger has moved a distance comparable to its size are shown in Fig. \ref{fig:Exp_cylinder_Microbit_N50moved}(a) and Fig. \ref{fig:Exp_cylinder_Microbit_N50moved}(b), respectively.
+Like the results of the numerical autonomous digger in Fig. \ref{fig:Simu_N50moved}, reducing $\phi_{2D}$ also increases the void size in the particle bed behind the automated digger and therefore the digger's dynamics and statistical behaviors are similar.
+The wider heading angle ($\Theta = -90$ to $90$ degrees) generally results in a wider spatial distribution of relocated particles and a more scattered trajectory than those of the numerical digger, whose heading angle is limited to around $\Theta = 0$ degrees.